 QSAS Featured in ABC News

-The Queensland Association of Statutory Accountants (QSAS) was recently featured in an ABC News report on the Federal Circuit Court’s appointment of a statutory trustee to oversee the sale of the long-vacant Rockhampton Plaza Hotel - a high-profile case that has attracted regional attention due to ongoing safety, public health, and redevelopment concerns.
+Queensland Statutory Asset Services was recently featured in an ABC News report on the Federal Circuit Court’s appointment of a statutory trustee to oversee the sale of the long-vacant Rockhampton Plaza Hotel - a high-profile case that has attracted regional attention due to ongoing safety, public health, and redevelopment concerns.

-QSAS Director Andrew Weatherley, a registered and experienced statutory trustee based in Queensland, spoke with ABC Capricornia reporter Vanessa Jarrett about the significance of statutory trustee appointments and how they are used as a legal mechanism to resolve complex property matters.
+QSAS Director Andrew Weatherley, an experienced statutory trustee based in Queensland, spoke with ABC Capricornia reporter Vanessa Jarrett about the significance of statutory trustee appointments and how they are used as a legal mechanism to resolve property disputes.

 What Is a Statutory Trustee?

-Statutory trustee appointments stem from provisions in Queensland property law that allow a court to appoint an independent trustee to manage or sell property where the owners have failed to address legal, financial, or safety obligations.
+Statutory trustee appointments stem from provisions in Queensland Property Law Act 2023 that allow a court to appoint an independent trustee to manage or sell real property where there is a dispute between the owners or the owners have failed to address legal, financial, or safety obligations.
 This can occur in circumstances where:

 Case Context: Rockhampton Plaza Hotel